 The mitigation schedule that will be followed, including scheduling for grading, plant installation, site stabilization, monitoring, maintenance, assessment of success, and attainment of success criteria.

-Identification of the mechanism for compensatory mitigation area protection in perpetuity, with at least one of the following for substantiation of compliance with Order section IX.B.8:
+Identification of the mechanism for compensatory mitigation area protection for the duration of compensatory mitigation installation and maintenance until Central Coast Water Board staff review and approval of the Project Completion Report, with at least one of the following for substantiation of compliance with Order section IX.B.8:

 Documentation that a municipality or public agency with jurisdiction has included site protections in long-term management plans for the area.

-Mitigation located in an open space, conservation easement, deed restriction, or similar.
+Mitigation located in an open space, conservation easement, deed restriction, private property controlled by the Discharger, or similar.

 For compensatory mitigation located on private property, documentation of site protection shall be submitted within one year of commencement of sediment or vegetation removal and management activities.